 Tiered Interventions Using Evidence-Based Research, or TIER, is a project funded by the Texas Education Agency.
-Our goal is to provide educators, caregivers, and other educational stakeholders with the knowledge and materials to ensure appropriate implementation of multi-tiered system of supports (MTSS) in every school across Texas.
+Our goal is to provide educators, caregivers, and other educational stakeholders with the knowledge and materials to ensure appropriate implementation of a multi-tiered system of supports (MTSS) in every school across Texas.

 Contact us at TIER@meadowscenter.org.